Asultan9/osssettings/CONTRIBUTING.md

 - Other features which may cause this feature to not function (eg. a feature which disables the control center and another that makes it smaller)

 ## Requirements
-There are a couple requirements that need to be met before a pull request can be accepted.
+There are requirements that need to be met before a pull request can be accepted.

 - The feature must be tested and confirmed to work
 - If the feature causes another feature to not function properly you must make sure only one can be enabled at once and a message about it is included in the preferences.